What is it?

 Long ago, the default was to install everything, much to the irritation of most users.
 Now the default is to install only a basic core of packages.
 The Cygwin Setup program is designed to make it easy to browse categories and select what you want to install or omit from those categories.
 There are now more than 10000 Cygwin packages requiring more than 150GB of disk space just to download and hundreds of GB more to install so you are strongly advised not to attempt to install everything at once, unless you have a lot of free disk space, a very high speed network connection, and the system will not be required for any other purpose for many hours (or days) until installation completes.
 For a 32-bit Cygwin installation, you can not install everything, as the installation will fail because the 4GB memory available is insufficient to allow all the DLLs required to run along with the programs using them.

 How much disk space does Cygwin require?

 That depends, obviously, on what you've chosen to download and install.
-A full installation today is probably larger than 1 GB installed, not including the package archives themselves nor the source code.
+A full installation today is many hundreds of GB installed, not including the package archives themselves nor the source code.

 After installation, the package archives remain in your ``Local

 Package Directory''.
 By default the location of the Cygwin Setup program.

 deleting the subdirectories there.
 These directories will have very weird

 looking names, being encoded with their URLs